nialov/fractopo-subsampling/SUBSAMPLING_README.rst

 .. code:: bash

+   # As a general advice when running external scripts such as this
+   # you should verify the script before executing by visiting the
+   # link after the `curl` command below.
    curl https://raw.githubusercontent.com/nialov/fractopo-subsampling/master/subsampling_full_install.sh | bash

 3. Done!
 See steps 9. and later in the *Manual install* section for information on how to run subsampling.
-You do not need to download and move the data in manual step 12, all downloding has been done automatically.
+You do not need to download and move the data in manual step 12, all downloading has been done automatically.

 Manual install